Auto mechanic: Chemical

 Auto mechanics may also deal with exposure to toxic chemicals and materials.
 Common chemical and material exposures for auto mechanics can include engine exhaust, solvents, dust as a result of sanding or abrasive blasting, spray from paints, cleaning products, and asbestos from brake and clutch repair.
 As a result of these exposures, auto mechanics can face increased risks for developing mesothelioma, bladder, digestive, lung, and pancreatic cancers, as well as heart disease and other cardiovascular disorders.
 There are a number of methods for reducing the exposure of auto mechanics to these harmful chemicals and materials.
 Proper knowledge and use of PPE can reduce exposure, and it is critical that auto mechanics receive workplace training that emphasizes the importance of PPE.
 Workplaces with auto mechanics should also create a hazard communication program in order to protect their employees from chemical exposures.
 Additionally, auto mechanic workplaces should have regular testing done in order to ensure that there is both proper ventilation and that air contaminant levels are safe and conducive to reducing overall worker exposure.
 Respirators can be utilized to reduce exposure from paint spray, and high volume low pressure paint guns should be used in conjunction with downdraft ventilation.
 This is critical, as paint exposure can lead to nervous disorders, skin and eye irritation, asthma, and a reduction in lung function.
 Similarly, exposure to dust from sanding can be effectively reduced by the use of ventilated sanders, which reduce the concentration of dust produced from sanding.

 Technological

 With the rapid advancement in technology, the mechanic's job has evolved from purely mechanical, to include electronic technology.
-Because vehicles today possess complex computer and electronic systems, mechanics need to have a broader base of knowledge than in the past and must be prepared to learn these new technologies and systems.
+Because vehicles today possess complex computer and electronic systems, mechanics often need to have a broader base of knowledge than in the past and be prepared to learn these new technologies and systems.